The end of the desktop?

 I’ve been predicting for a while that Microsoft is moving us away from its PC-centric Windows operating system to a cloud-based rental version of Windows.

 Now, with the Windows Virtual Desktop beta finally showing up, we’re a step closer to the death of the PC.

 I’m old enough to remember how the PC changed everything.
 Before it, computer users depended on time-sharing systems and dumb terminals, and the companies or schools that owned the centralized computing power called all the shots.
 After it, we all had our own computing power right on our desks, to do with as we pleased.

 The arrival of the beta Windows Virtual Desktop is a harbinger of the end of the PC era.
-We’re about to take a big step back to the centralized/controlled past.
+We’re about to take a big step back to the centralised/controlled past.

 And maybe that’s OK for most people.
-I’ve noticed that, even as our lives become ever more centered around technology, fewer people actually are interested in the technology itself.
+I’ve noticed that, even as our lives become ever more centred around technology, fewer people actually are interested in the technology itself.
 Oh, they love using it, but understanding it at a deep level?
 Not so much.

 But Google’s path is not Microsoft’s path.
 Instead, it’s moving us first to Windows as desktop as a service (DaaS) via Microsoft Managed Desktop (MMD).
 This bundles Windows 10 Enterprise, Office 365 and Enterprise Mobility + Security and cloud-based system management into Microsoft 365 Enterprise.

-The next step, Windows Virtual Desktop, enables companies to virtualize Windows 7 and 10, Office 365 ProPlus apps and other third-party applications on Azure-based virtual machines.
+The next step, Windows Virtual Desktop, enables companies to virtualise Windows 7 and 10, Office 365 ProPlus apps and other third-party applications on Azure-based virtual machines.
 If all goes well, you’ll be able to subscribe to Windows Virtual Desktop this fall.

 Of course, Virtual Desktop is a play for business users — for now.
 I expect Virtual Desktop to be offered to consumers in 2020.
 By 2025, Windows as an actual desktop operating system will be a niche product.